My Life in Rugby: Tim Payne – former Wasps, England and Lions prop

 Everyone had virtually written us off in Europe especially as we had to go to Perpignan and win just to make the quarters.
 We absolutely smashed them, 34-6.
 Fourteen Perpignan players were cited.
 It was a tough game but we had each others’ backs.

-In the semi-final, we played Munster away, in front of 40-odd thousand Irishmen.
-It was sea of red and to come through that, when you're behind with only minutes left and everyone is cheering against you, is a special quality to have as a group.
+In the semi-, we played away, in front of 40-odd thousand Irishmen.
+It was sea of red and to come through that, when you’re behind with only minutes left and everyone is cheering against you, is a special quality to have as a group.

 I remember coming out the changing room feeling fit and good, I get goose bumps thinking about it now.
 I think we went 13-3 up and when Mark van Gisbergen came back from taking the kick I said him: “We’re going to thump these today.”